amcginlay/eks-demos/doc/14-loadbalancer-services/README.md

 # K8s LoadBalancer Services - because the world needs to talk to our cluster

-LoadBalancer services incorporate and extend the functionailty of the NodePort service which, in tuen, extends the functionality of the ClusterIP service.
+LoadBalancer services incorporate and extend the functionailty of the NodePort service which, in turn, extends the functionality of the ClusterIP service.
 They provide access to the underlying NodePort service via a classic AWS load balancer.

 The NodePort service solved one problem but exposed another.